 Beautiful Beach Communities and Mountain Towns

-The Cost of Living is Much Cheaper than The US or Europe
+The Cost of Living is Much Cheaper Than North America or Europe

 Panama has modern hospitals, well-trained doctors and outstanding health insurance, all at affordable prices.
 Even in the smaller cities, modern health care is available, and most of the medical doctors in Panama go to the US for training.
 Expect to pay $10 to $20 for a routine doctor visit and $40 – $50 for a specialist… without insurance.
 Four hours in the emergency room at a hospital will cost about $150… without insurance.
 At the public hospitals, you can save even more because a general doctor visit is only $2 or a specialist is $5.

 An online business can be run from anywhere.
 This is one reason expats of all ages are flocking to Panama.

 It is fairly easy to get a visa which comes with a work permit that allows you to work in Panama.
 You’ll need to work with a Panamanian attorney to get all the necessary permits and licenses to start a business and work in Panama.
 Taxes are much lower in Panama than they are in other countries.
 If you are from the United States, you can earn about $100,000 per year (per person) tax-free with the Foreign Earned Income Exemption.
 Luckily, most other countries do not tax you on income you earned outside of your home country.